atkaper/devtunnel/README.md

 This docker setup does not require you to have java 17 on your machine.
 Note: there are two Dockerfiles, one which assumes you did a java build in advance, and one which does the full build for you.
+Just see which one is better as base for your CI/CD.

 Or you can just build it on your command line: